 Major advantages in using VAC Group’s Soil Transfer System include:

-Each of our Soil Transfer Units can process the slurries from up to ten tankers on site.
-Our fleet of compact, high performance vacuum tankers can easily achieve the same waste removal results as a fleet of full size units with a comparative total tank capacity in a fraction of the time and cost.
+Our soil transfer units save up to 1.5 million litres of fuel per year.
+Each of our soil transfer units can process the slurries from up to ten tankers on site.
+Our fleet of compact, high-performance vacuum tankers can easily achieve the same waste removal results as a fleet of full-size units with a comparative total tank capacity in a fraction of the time and cost.
+Our soil transfer unit provides you with a 100% beneficial soil reuse of excavated material.

 By using VAC Group's high performance Vac-U-Diggas and our innovative Soil Transfer System, we eliminate the need for tankers to travel back and forth to dispose of spoil within cleanup zones.